Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Yep.

-Because white ball white boys can't kick balls good.
+Because white boys can't kick balls good.

-That just how be that just be how it is.
+That just be how it is.

-Kevin Fox says, and that's not to mention the Chinese secret police stations scattered across the UK.
+Okay, Kevin Fox says, and that's not to mention the Chinese secret police stations scattered across the UK.

 Yep.